adamlee-max/JALS-Compass/submission_v5.1_final/manuscript/JALS_Compass_LSI_v5.1_final.md

 urlcolor: blue
 ---

+# Abstract@adamlee-max ➜ /workspaces/JALS-Compass (stage16-manuscript) $ cat submission_v5.1_final/abstract.md
-# Abstract
+# Abstract — Law of Sustainable Intelligence (v5.1_final)

+Complex adaptive systems—from biological networks to artificial intelligences—survive by maintaining internal and external coherence.
+The *Law of Sustainable Intelligence (LSI)* formalises this principle through the *Viability Functional* \(\mathcal{C}(\pi)\), which quantifies systemic balance across five invariants: Boundary Symmetry, Dynamic Centre, Loop Continuity, Pattern Sufficiency, and Recurrence.
+Within this formulation, sustainability emerges when cooperative feedbacks dominate competitive frictions, producing a bounded logistic trajectory that resists collapse.

+To test the law empirically, the *JALS Compass* framework instantiated the functional in simulation.
+In 1,000 controlled runs, systems configured according to the invariants recovered to \(C ≥ 0.65\) following perturbation, whereas anti-coherent (“Anti-JALS”) controls—constructed by inverting coupling weights—fell to \(C = 0.11 ± 0.04\) and never recovered.
+These results establish a falsifiable threshold \(C < 0.2\) for systemic failure and confirm that cooperative symmetry is computationally optimal for persistence.

+Together, the analytical derivation and empirical falsification support the LSI as a general law linking coherence and viability across domains.
+The framework provides a reproducible, open-source method for evaluating the stability of human, organisational, or artificial systems, positioning the Compass as a quantitative bridge between information theory, game theory, and sustainability science.
+@adamlee-max ➜ /workspaces/JALS-Compass (stage16-manuscript) $
 <!-- Paste the contents of submission_v5.1_final/abstract.md here. -->

 # 1. Introduction
 We propose the JALS Compass × Law of Sustainable Intelligence (LSI), a universal viability functional \( \mathcal{C}(\pi,t) \) that assesses whether a system can hold its dynamic centre under perturbation.
-We motivate the five invariants, define the operational signals, and outline falsifiable predictions.
+We motivate the five invariants, define the operational signals, and outline falsifiable predictions
 # 2. Framework
 ## 2.1 Invariants and Signals
-Summarise each invariant and its measurement signal.
+ The JALS Compass is a practical framework for determining whether any system—human, organisational, or artificial—remains balanced enough to endure.
+It operationalises the Law of Sustainable Intelligence (LSI), which proposes that enduring systems sustain coherence through five measurable invariants: Boundary Symmetry, Dynamic Centre, Loop Continuity, Pattern Sufficiency, and Recurrence.

+The framework provides a single viability score, \( \mathcal{C}(\pi,t) \), that captures the degree to which a system maintains balance under perturbation.
+Across empirical simulations, the Compass demonstrated that systems adhering to these invariants sustain higher coherence and recover more quickly after disruption, whereas anti-coherent configurations collapse.

+This paper formalises the mathematical structure of the Law of Sustainable Intelligence, presents the derivation of the viability functional, and provides empirical validation through controlled simulations.
+The goal is to establish a unified law for sustainable intelligence that applies equally to natural, social, and artificial systems.Summarise each invariant and its measurement signal.
 <!-- If needed, weave in key mapping points from INVARIANT_MAPPING_v5.1.md. -->

 ## 2.2 Viability Functional